Doña Ana County, NM

 By: Chidinma Ume, Darcy Hauslik

-Courts Diversion Jail Populations June 15, 2023
+Courts Diversion Incarceration Trends June 15, 2023

 The last several years have ushered in a seismic shift to Los Angeles County’s criminal justice landscape.
 Home to the world’s largest jail system, LA County achieved an unprecedented 25 percent decline in its jail population–the largest in the nation during the height of the COVID-19 pandemic.
 While the overall number of people in jail decreased, the percentage of people of color and people with mental health needs behind bars in LA increased.
 This changing composition mirrored a national trend and illustrated a key lesson: without a parallel effort to promote racial equity and provide safe, community-based care for people who need it, reducing jail populations may actually worsen disparities.